Why buying TikTok is a smart move for Microsoft

 If Microsoft handles TikTok the same way, the dance moves and sight gags could continue uninterrupted for TikTok users and a growing group of influencers.
 Many of those users might feel a little better knowing that their content and preferences data resides on U.S. servers managed by a responsible party.

-The Trump Administration said that “Microsoft or some other company” has a month and a half to put a deal together before TikTok goes dark in the U.S. and the app disappears from the U.S. app stores.
+The Trump administration said that “Microsoft or some other company” has a month and a half to put a deal together before TikTok goes dark in the U.S. and the app disappears from the U.S. app stores.
 Microsoft can very likely pull out all the stops to make this happen.
-ByteDance CEO and founder Zhang Yiming once worked at Microsoft, and reportedly favors Microsoft as an acquirer.
+ByteDance CEO and founder Zhang Yiming once worked at Microsoft and reportedly favors Microsoft as an acquirer.

 The wildcard, of course, is Trump and his people.